analyticsrepo01/insurance_notification_v2/README.md

 **Parameters:**
 - `claim_id` (str): The claim ID requiring approval
 - `customer_email` (str): Email address to send approval request to
-- `user_id` (str): User ID for the ADK session (optional - auto-detected)
-- `session_id` (str): Session ID for the ADK session (optional - auto-detected)

-**Returns:**
-- Status, ticket ID, claim ID, and approval URLs

 **Behavior:**
 - Sends an email with clickable approve/reject buttons
 - Creates an approval ticket in the system
 - Returns "pending" status
-- When user responds, the approval API automatically pushes the response back to ADK
+- When user responds, the approval API automatically pushes the response back to the agent
 - The agent resumes execution with the approval status

 **Example Approval Email:**